Dma

 Parameters:

-• id – The DMA ID.
+• dma_id – The DMA ID.
 The ID should be the index of the corresponding DMA device within the DMAS array.

 • index – The index of the DMA device.